Other than for brewing tastefully sweet tea, chrysanthemum also has a big reputation off the coffee table.

 The legend behind the longevity attribute of chrysanthemums is that a hill at a small village in Henan was filled with wild blooming chrysanthemum flowers.
 Spring arrived and the petals of the striking flower were carried away by spring water.
 With the fragrant aroma of the water being ever so delightful, the villagers consumed them every year.
 Many of the villagers then lived way past a hundred years old.

 When painted with yellow sparrows, the painting represents happiness and joy for the whole family.
+And with magpies, it means being blessed with happiness.

 Then there was the famous poet by the name of Tao Yuan Ming who wrote an infamous phrase in a poem describing “picking chrysanthemums at the eastern fence, I behold the southern mountain”.